deeppavlov/DeepPavlov/docs/intro/choose_framework.rst

                 model = <create Keras/Torch model using parameters from kwargs>
                 return model

-    In the config file in the dictionary with the main model assign ``"class_name": "module.path.to.my.model.file:MyModel"`` and
+    In the config file, assign ``"class_name": "module.path.to.my.model.file:MyModel"`` and ``"model_name": "my_network_architecture"``
-    ``"model_name": "my_network_architecture"``.
+    in the dictionary with the main model.
     Don't forget to set ``torch_trainer`` or ``nn_trainer`` (for PyTorch) or ``nn_trainer`` (for TensorFlow and Keras).

-Other NLP-tasks on TensorFlow, Keras or PyTorch
+Other NLP-tasks on TensorFlow, Keras, or PyTorch
 -----------------------------------------------

 - If you want to build your own model for **some other NLP** task, do the following in **Keras** or **PyTorch**: